ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: ToG-Bench

 We develop a semi-automated annotation pipeline that combines vision language foundation models with human verification to efficiently construct the ToG-Bench dataset.
 As illustrated in Fig.~\ref{fig:pipeline}, the pipeline consists of three stages: (1) \emph{Task-Oriented Instruction Generation.} We feed the raw video clips from ScanNet~\cite{dai2017scannet} test-set along with their accompanying scene captions into an advanced MLLM (Gemini 2.5 Pro~\cite{comanici2025gemini}) to generate a set of task-oriented instructions and detailed descriptions of the objects involved in each task, covering both explicit and implicit forms.
 (2) \emph{Object Grounding and Tracking.} Based on the object descriptions, we apply Grounding-DINO~\cite{liu2024grounding} and SAM2~\cite{ravi2024sam} in tandem to perform open-vocabulary spatial grounding and temporal tracking, resulting in spatio-temporal bounding-box tubes for task-relevant objects.
 (3) \emph{Human Verification and Filtering.} Since foundation models may hallucinate or generate imprecise boundaries, all generated instructions and object annotations undergo rigorous manual validation.

 A key characteristic of our annotation pipeline lies in its top-down design philosophy.
 In contrast to conventional STVG benchmarks, which follow a bottom-up procedure (detecting and tracking all objects first, then associating descriptive instructions), our pipeline starts with instruction generation and only grounds the objects relevant to those instructions.
 This top-down strategy aligns with the task-oriented nature of T-STVG, as many scene objects (\emph{e.g.}, wall or other static background items) are not actionable for task execution.
 Detecting and tracking every object beforehand would introduce substantial noise and annotation overhead, whereas our approach ensures efficiency and semantic focus.
+From 8,334 initial candidates, our multi-stage filtering process yields 2,704 high-quality instructions, representing a 32.4\% retention rate.
 In the following, we will elaborate on each stage of the annotation pipeline in detail.

 \paragraph{Task-Oriented Instruction Generation.} We begin by generating a structured caption for each video with Gemini 2.5 Pro, the caption captures the object attributes and their relationships in the scene.
 Then the generated captions, together with the video frames, are integrated as contextual cues to facilitate the generation of task-oriented instructions.
-To ensure the quality, we adopt two different prompt strategies for explicit and implicit instruction generation.
+To ensure the quality, we adopt two prompt strategies to generate 4,010 explicit and 4,324 implicit candidates.
 All generated instructions are subsequently screened through an automatic verification stage to ensure: (1) \emph{Visibility}: all referred objects are present and clearly visible in the video; (2) \emph{Uniqueness}: each target object is unambiguously identifiable given attributes and spatial context; (3) \emph{Feasibility}: unsafe or impractical actions are filtered out.
-The detailed prompts can be found in the Appendix.
+This stage retained 58.3\% of explicit and 57.9\% of implicit tasks (4,842 total).
+Detailed prompts can be found in the Appendix.